 Qualifying Examination.
-Because of the broad spectrum in the backgrounds of graduate students entering the Ph.D. program in aerospace, the student must first pass a qualifying examination to determine whether he or she is qualified to pursue problems typical of Ph.D. work.
-Emphasis in the qualifying examination is directed at determining if the student is properly prepared and qualified to undertake graduate research.
-The exams will cover the following subjects:
+After the first year of graduate study, the student must pass a qualifying examination.
+The objective of the qualifying examination is to determine if the student is properly prepared and qualified to pursue problems typical of Ph.D.-level research.
+The exam will cover the following subjects:

-- a.
-Fluid mechanics (Ae/APh/CE/ME 101 abc)
+- Fluid mechanics (Ae/APh/CE/ME 101 abc)

-- b.
-Solid mechanics (Ae/AM/CE/ME 102 abc)
+- Solid mechanics (Ae/AM/CE/ME 102 abc)

-- c.
-Mathematics (ACM 100 abc)
+- Mathematics (ACM 100 abc)

-The material covered in these examinations is at the same general level and breadth as covered in the corresponding M.S.-level courses.
+The material covered in these examinations is at the same general level and breadth as covered in the corresponding first-year courses.
 The examinations are offered during one week in the first half of the first term, in the second year of graduate residence at the Institute.